gabrie30/ghorg/README.md

 ghorg allows you to quickly clone all of an orgs, or users repos into a single directory.
 This can be useful in many situations including

 1. Searching an orgs/users codebase with ack, silver searcher, grep etc..
-2. Bash scripting
+1. Bash scripting
-3. Creating backups
+1. Creating backups
-4. Onboarding
+1. Onboarding new team members (cloning all team repos)
-5. Performing Audits
+1. Performing Audits

 > When running ghorg a second time on the same org/user, all local changes in the cloned directory by default will be overwritten by what's on GitHub.
 If you want to work out of this directory, make sure you either rename the directory or set the `--no-clean` flag on all future clones to prevent losing your changes.